Bochet & Brewing Sugars - Reduction and Browning

 A Note about Belgian Candi Sugar

 Tradition remains that monks used beet sugar (unrefined) and not sugar cane.
-Chemically, the only differences are the minor constituents from the sources that present specific flavor profiles.
+Chemically, the only differences are the minor constituents from the sources that present nuanced flavor profiles.
 These sugars are primarily sucrose, result in a balance of glucose and fructose, and less sweat than honey.

 The color variations are the result of time spent browning under heat and acid conditions.
 I've had good results using a blend of white sugar and light brown sugar, but also have used demonara and even piloncillo sugars to emphasize different flavors.